LGBTQ Substance Abuse Treatment

 But I remember the trip to the rehabilitation facility.
 I knew the road well because I had watched too many close friends and ex-lovers driven down it before.
 I felt fearful for the first time in many years.
 And yet I felt somehow safe because I realized how much I was loved.

 Rehabilitation Centers Should Not Avoid or Pigeonhole LGBTQ People

 I finally found a fair middle ground, a rehab center that neither avoided nor pigeonholed LGBT people and accepted their unique barriers.
 My best therapy sessions were with a counselor who was a gay man like me.
 He led a group with mixed individuals.
 I was not singled out or overlooked.

 I shared my sexual preference with my counselor, trusted him, and allowed him to address my therapeutic needs.
 This doesn’t mean that I think only gay counselors should work with gay people.
 My point is that this particular program was strong because it embraced diversity and took a balanced approach.
 It involved my family of choice but respected my professional privacy.
 It challenged me to accept responsibility for my actions while it avoided passing judgment.

-It’s unfortunate, but there are high hurdles to encouraging LGBT addicts to find appropriate rehabilitation, specific LGBT substance abuse treatment, and to preventing relapse in a society that’s filled with hate crimes.
+It’s unfortunate, but there are high hurdles to encouraging LGBTQ addicts to find appropriate rehabilitation, specific LGBTQ substance abuse treatment, and to preventing relapse in a society that’s filled with hate crimes.
 While younger generations seem to be more forthcoming about their sexual preferences, it remains to be seen if they will remain vocal when vulnerable.
-Keeping silent is a significant obstacle for LGBT people.
+Keeping silent is a significant obstacle for LGBTQ people.

-LGBT substance abuse treatment is not the end-all be-all, either.
-Without introspection, even catered towards our state of mind and identity, LGBT substance abuse treatment can do little without the full commitment of the patient.
+LGBTQ substance abuse treatment is not the end-all be-all, either.
+Without introspection, even catered towards our state of mind and identity, LGBTQ substance abuse treatment can do little without the full commitment of the patient.

 The Year After I Left Rehab My Support System Splintered